zajzi7/Football_Portal/README.md

 ![responsive2](https://user-images.githubusercontent.com/27241538/70186231-c2d3af80-16eb-11ea-8281-e94a7e377d47.png)

 ### How to run?
 Unfortunately, this isn't possible yet.
-I'm working on it.
+I'm working on it but you can look at the video https://youtu.be/RjYBnGJrB90